 - Technical Assistance is available for all providers via email or phone.

 - Monthly Child Care Connections meetings for home based providers and Center Directors meetings are also available.

 The Southwest Resource Center provides additional services to unlicensed, subsidized providers as well as registered and licensed home based providers in Kalamazoo County.
 These opportunities are funded through Michigan Department of Education-Office of Great Start with the Race to the Top-Early Learning Challenge grant.
 The Race to the Top-Early Learning Challenge staff provide services to a cohort of 20 unlicensed, subsidized care providers through training and technical support to improve the quality of care they offer.
 They also outreach to licensed and registered home based providers to assist them in entering into the Great Start to Quality system.

-- Program Director - OPEN
+- Program Director -April Goodwin

 - Director of Business and Resources - Renee Diaz